Uzunköprü: History

 Uzunköprü remained under Turkish sovereignty uninterruptedly till the 19th century.
 However, in the following years it had been occupied four times up to the dissolution of the Ottoman Empire: by Russia twice, from 20 August to 20 November 1829 and 21 January 1878 to 13 March 1879; by Bulgaria, from 2 November 1912 to 19 July 1913 and lastly by Greece, from 25 July 1920 to 18 November 1922.
 In the last occupation the Greeks renamed Uzunköprü Makrifere.
 The city regained its present name after reconquered by the Turks on 18 November 1922.
 Eventually, Uzunköprü was left in Turkey in the Lausanne Treaty signed after the Turkish Independence War with the Allied Powers with which the Maritsa River became the border between Turkey and Greece.
 Today, the date of 18 November is celebrated as Uzunköprü's Independence Day to commemorate the liberation from the Greek occupation.

 Geography

 Uzunköprü city is located at the westernmost border of Turkey and in the middle of Edirne province.
 It is bordered by Greece and Meric town to the west, Tekirdag to the east, Kırklareli to the northeast, Ipsala and Kesan to the South, Edirne city and Havsa to the North.
-It has an area of 1224 km2 (472 sq mi).
 Because it was established on Ergene Plain, almost 75% of the city's territory is made up of low-lying areas that has an elevation of 18 m.
 Small hills and plateaus scattered especially to the north and the south from place to place form the sole heights encountered in the region.
 The highest point of the city is Suleymaniye Hill with a 221 m (725 ft) height.